rdgarfinkel/mediacollection/README.md

 for this script to run, you'll need to have a web server capable of running Perl scripts.

 # what is included
-/javascripts/gs_sortable.js, http://www.allmyscripts.com/Table_Sort/index.html: allows for the sorting of table headers (only accessible when page has not been scrolled down)<br>
+/javascripts/gs_sortable.js, http://www.allmyscripts.com/Table_Sort/index.html: allows for the dynamic sorting of table headers (only accessible when page has not been scrolled down)<br>
 /javascripts/jquery-1.5.1.min.js, http://jquery.com/, http://sizzlejs.com/: required for use of freezeheader below<br>
 /javascripts/jquery.freezeheader.js, http://brentmuir.com/projects/freezeheader: freezes table header at the top of the screen when scrolling down